What business expenses can your limited company claim for?

 This includes membership fees for professional associations as well as software subscriptions.
 Software subscriptions are allowable if they’re specialised — for example, you pay for Photoshop because you’re a graphic designer — and also if they’re for general business use, like cloud storage or accounting software.

-Needless to say, you can also claim the cost of journals and books related to your industry as well as training courses aimed at improving your skills.
+Needless to say, you can also claim the cost of journals and books related to your industry and training courses to improve your skills.

 Travel and transport